karunakarrao/DevOps/Docker/Docker-notes.md

 **Docker Daemon:** The daemon (dockerd) is a process that keeps running in the background and waits for commands from the client.
 The daemon is capable of managing various Docker objects.

+Docker Configuration Files	: `/etc/docker/daemon.json` (Linux)

+Docker Data Directory		: `/var/lib/docker/` (Linux)

+Docker Images and Containers	: `/var/lib/docker/overlay2/` (Linux)

+Docker Logs			: `/var/lib/docker/containers/container-id/` (Linux)

+Docker Networking Configuration	: `/etc/docker/network/` (Linux)

+Docker Volumes			: `/var/lib/docker/volumes/volume-name/` (Linux)

-docker objects like (containers/images/volumes/networks/etc) are stored in this location  : ` /var/lib/docker `
+Docker objects like (containers/images/volumes/networks/etc) are stored in this location  : ` /var/lib/docker `

-docker daemon service is run on ports : `2375(plain) / 2376(secure)`
+Docker daemon service is run on ports : `2375(plain) / 2376(secure)`

-docker environment variable for accessing remotely : `export DOCKER_HOST="tcp://docker-host-ip:2375"` --> secure use 2376
+Docker environment variable for accessing remotely : `export DOCKER_HOST="tcp://docker-host-ip:2375"` --> secure use 2376

 	$ systemctl status docker --> To check the Docker service status RUNNING/NOT
 	$ systemctl start docker  --> To Start the docker service
 	$ systemctl enable docker  --> To enable the service to auto start post system reboot, it will add and entry in /etc/systemd/system.